WHAT IS EQUAL PAY?

 EQUAL PAY NOW AND SHOP FLOOR WORKERS

 We are confident that we can prove that the work done by employees in supermarket and high street shops is equal to the work carried out in warehouses and distribution centres.
+The women store staff at Next have already received a tribunal ruling that their work is equal.
+The same challenges against all the major supermarkets is being decided currently in ongoing Tribunal hearings.

 JOIN THE CLAIM